apereo/cas/cas-server-documentation/installation/Configuring-SSO-Session-Cookie.md

 WARN [org.apereo.cas.util.BaseStringCipherExecutor] - <Generated signing key XYZ of size ... .
 The generated key MUST be added to CAS settings.>
 ```

-You should then grab each generated key for encryption and signing, and put them inside your cas.properties file for each now-enabled setting.
+You should then grab each generated key for encryption and signing, and put them inside your cas properties for each now-enabled
+setting.

 If you wish you manually generate keys, you may [use the following tool](https://github.com/mitreid-connect/json-web-key-generator).